Suppression of singularities of solutions of the Euler-Poisson system with density-dependent damping: Arbitrary initial data

-As in the proof of Theorem \ref{as_T}, we are going to prove that under certain conditions the projection of the phase curve of system \eqref{aid_V} - \eqref{aid_s} to the plane $(s,q)$ is bounded.
-This would mean that the derivatives of solution of the problem \eqref{2}, \eqref{CD} remain bounded.
-To this end, we are going to show that the last term of \eqref{aid_qs} is subjected to the previous one as $s\to -\infty$ and then apply the arguments of Theorem \ref{as_T}.
+which coincides with \eqref{as_phase}, except for the last term.
+We are going to show that this term is subjected to the previous one as $s\to -\infty$ and therefore similar to the arguments of Theorem \ref{as_T} along every characteristic $x=x(t)$ the derivatives of the solution are bounded.
 Variables $(s,q)$ correspond to $(a,b)$ in the proof of Theorem \ref{as_T}.

+Namely, to find the condition for the boundedness of $q, s$ we consider expansion with respect to the small parameter $\epsilon$.

 First of all, we introduce a new independent variable as $s= s(t)$.
 This is possible if $\dot s\ne 0$, i.e $q\ne 0$.
-The blow-up implies that $s$ tends to $\infty$ as $t\to t_*<\infty$, for $q<0$.
+The blow-up implies that $s$ tends to $-\infty$ as $t\to t_*<\infty$, for $q<0$.